VaishnaviReddy8864/Vehicle_Log/README.md

 ### 4.3 Swagger Documentation

-Detailed API documentation can be found via Swagger UI, typically available at: /swagger-ui.html when the service is running.
+Detailed API documentation can be found via Swagger UI, typically available at `/swagger-ui.html` when the service is running.

 ---